Why Do Women Want Breast Augmentation?

 -

 We do not recommend traditional breast massage as defined by moving the implants all over, as it has not been shown to have any benefit in reducing the risk of capsular contracture (see capsular contracture information above).
-We recommend simple pocket stretching procedures to stretch out the lower part of the breast implant pocket to allow the implant to settle and relax the lower part between the nipple and the breast fold below.
+We recommend simple pocket-stretching procedures to expand the lower part of the breast implant pocket, allowing the implant to settle and relax the lower portion between the nipple and the breast fold below.

-Movement and stretching of the chest and arms has been shown to speed up the recovery and reduce pain and tightness following breast surgery.
+Movement and stretching of the chest and arms have been shown to speed up the recovery and reduce pain and tightness following breast surgery.
 Lack of movement causes muscle stiffness, so it stands to reason that gentle movement and stretching will speed up recovery.
-We recommend gentle stretching exercises of the chest muscles through arm movements to open up the chest and shoulder girdle.
+We recommend gentle stretching exercises for the chest muscles using arm movements to open the chest and shoulder girdle.
 We will show you these in the first week or two following your procedure.
-They are very effective to reduce pain and speed up the recovery phase.
+They are very effective in reducing pain and speeding up the recovery phase.

 -

 It is totally normal for the breasts to look different in the first weeks to even months following the procedure.
-Dr. Stephens points out to his patients that no two breasts are exactly alike and the swelling from the procedure will often accentuate these differences, which settle and become more identical as time passes.
+Dr. Stephens points out to his patients that no two breasts are exactly alike, and the swelling from the procedure will often accentuate these differences, which will settle and become more similar over time.
 Sometimes, the smaller breast may paradoxically look larger following the procedure until time allows the skin and tissue to relax around the implant.

 -

-If there is a significant difference between the breasts in the first few weeks after the procedure, especially over a short period of time and this is accompanied with pain, this may be bleeding in the breast pocket causing a “hematoma” that requires surgical exploration to stop the bleeding.
+If there is a significant difference between the breasts in the first few weeks after the procedure, especially over a short period of time, and this is accompanied by pain, this may be bleeding in the breast pocket, causing a hematoma that requires surgical exploration to stop the bleeding.
 Unusually, increased pain, high fevers, redness, or any discharge from the incision should be assessed by the office.
 A low-grade fever following anesthesia is normal.
 Any unusual or unanticipated symptoms should be reported to the office.
 We would rather hear from you than have something get worse that could have been addressed in a timely manner.